saesh/pizza/dough/02-new-york-style-dough.md

 - mix flour, yeast, sugar and salt until homogenous
 - add lukewarm water and olive oil
 - mix by hand or machine until dough is smooth and forms a ball
-- cut into three parts and put in zipper bags
+- cut into four parts and put in zipper bags
 - keep in fridge up to 24 hours
 - at least 2h before baking form balls and flour well
 - put into bowl and let rise until volume is doubled